 Fast forward to 2020.
 Sunny files for 2019 and falls into a 30% federal and state bracket.
 While she can’t claim any deduction on 2019’s Schedule C for $600 of the previous year’s $1,500 total tax-preparation fee, she can claim $900 of it, reducing her federal and state levies by $270.

 Another positive outcome: The $900 deduction on Sunny’s Schedule C doesn’t just reduce the amount she shows as net profit, thereby decreasing the amount of income subject to income taxes.
 It also decreases the amount of her business income subject to self-employment taxes (otherwise known as Social Security taxes for the self-employed).
 Sunny, like many other freelancers, shells out more for self-employment taxes than for income taxes.

-Julian Block writes and practices law in Larchmont, NY, and was formerly with the IRS as a special agent (criminal investigator).
-His previous blogs include Sell or Sweat, Capital Punishment and Late?
-That’ll Cost You 50%.
+Julian Block writes and practices law in Larchmont, New York, and was formerly with the IRS as a special agent (criminal investigator).
+His previous articles include Sell or Sweat, Capital Punishment and That’ll Cost You 50%.
 This article is excerpted from Julian Block’s Easy Tax Guide for Writers, Photographers, and Other Freelancers available at JulianBlockTaxExpert.com.
 Follow Julian on Twitter @BlockJulian.

 Limited time offer: Get the audiobook version of Jonathan Clements's "How to Think About Money" at the special pre-release price of $12—a 40% savings.
 For more information, click here.